IIIF/api/source/api/presentation/3.0/index.md

 There are many different types of digitized or digital compound objects, from ancient scrolls to modern newspapers, from medieval manuscripts to online comics, and from large maps to small photographs.
 Many of them bear texts, sometimes difficult to read either due to the decay of the physical object or lack of understanding of the script or language.
 These use cases are described in a separate [document][use-case-doc].

-Collectively the use cases require a model in which one can characterize the object (via the _Manifest_ resource), the order in which individual surfaces or views are presented (the _Sequence_ resource), and the individual surfaces or views (_Canvas_ resources).
+Collectively the use cases require a model in which one can characterize the object (via the _Manifest_ resource), the order(s) in which individual views are presented (the _Sequence_ resource), and the individual views (_Canvas_ resources).
 Each Canvas may have images and/or other content resources associated with it (_Content_ resources) to allow the view to be rendered.
 An object may also have parts; for example, a book may have chapters where several pages may be associated with a single chapter (a _Range_ resource) and there may be groups of objects (_Collection_ resources).
 These resource types, along with their properties, make up the IIIF Presentation API.

 ### 1.3.
 Terminology